orchardstreet/readline_custom/README.md

 The function loops until a user enters ctl+d, 'yes', 'y', 'n' or 'no', and returns an exit code as appropriate

+In readline_custom, a user pressing ctl+d will call prompt_quit.
+In prompt_quit, a user pressing ctl+d will cause the function to return EXIT_PROGRAM

 The function returns either EXIT_PROGRAM, YES, or NO.  You should handle all three exit codes if you use this function.

 ### To compile